kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-There will be integration tests that ensure custom resources that have been stored with a mixture of CBOR and JSON encodings continue to be accessible with the feature gate disabled.
+There will be integration tests that ensure custom resources that have been stored with a mixture of CBOR and JSON encodings continue to be accessible with the feature gate disabled, and integration tests for client enablement/disablement.

 ### Rollout, Upgrade and Rollback Planning